Table of contents

 Broken links in the Outline panel

 When you open a page in Polypane, the Outline panel parses it to find all the links on the page.
-To head to the Outline panel, first open the side panel (with ctrl/cmd shift +p, or by clicking the side panel button in the header), going to "Info" and then to the "Outline" tab.
-By default, Polypane shows the list of headers, but click the dropdown to switch to "links".
-Make sure "Show issues" is checked.
+To head to the Outline panel, first open the side panel (with ⇧ ⌘ p, by clicking the side panel button in the header or by using the command bar, going to "Info" and then to the "Outline" tab.

 - White text on a red background is a big issue, like a broken link.